dmitry-zhuravlev/SkylandersConverter/README.md

 1. Download code Either through `git clone` or by simply pressing the green [Code] Button at the top and downloading the zip.
 2. Place your (.bin) Binary files in the "assets" folder or create your own folder(s) and place the files in there.
-3. pick the right converter for you, 4B_Converter is for 4-byte UID classics, 7B_Converter is for 7-Byte UID Credentials
+3. pick the right converter for you, 4B_Converter is for 4-byte UID classics.
+4B is the correct script for Skylanders.
-## Syntax
 The Parameters for ClassicConverter are as such

 `-i / --input-path` - mandatory file input location, link to file in directory or whole directory to be converted.